Julianpdl7/World-Cup-Prediction-Full-Pipeline/README.md

 ## Data Pipeline

+Data Sources

+Historical international match data was used as the primary match dataset, supplemented with FIFA ranking data.
+The raw match data was ingested into PostgreSQL staging tables before being standardized, joined with FIFA rankings, and transformed into model-ready features.

+The project uses historical matches through June 10, 2026 for model training and validation.
+2026 FIFA World Cup group-stage results were subsequently incorporated into post-group-stage team form for tournament simulation.

 ### 1. PostgreSQL & SQL

 Historical match results and FIFA ranking data were stored in a relational PostgreSQL database.